 St. Jude study also suggests that prior immunity to common cold coronaviruses does not protect against SARS-CoV-2 infection.

-Scientists at St. Jude identified distinct functions for regions of a super-enhancer that controls gene expression during retina formation, calling it a ‘modular’ super-enhancer.
+St. Jude identified distinct functions for regions of a super-enhancer that controls gene expression during retina formation, calling it a ‘modular’ super-enhancer.

-Scientists from St. Jude have captured the structure of autoactivated BAK, a key protein for triggering apoptosis in cancer cells.
+St. Jude have captured the structure of autoactivated BAK, a key protein for triggering apoptosis in cancer cells.